CSRF: Cross-site Request Forgery

 A protection mechanism exists to prevent domains from messing with each other, known as Same-Origin Protection (SOP).
 This protection prevents one domain from processing responses from other domains and there-by generally prevents any malicious two-way interaction between websites.
 However, it only prevents the malicious application from processing the response, it does not prevent the victim application from receiving and processing a request.
 Some requests can cause damage without the requirement for a response.

 The user’s web browser will by default pass along the user’s cookie-based access token to the victim website and as far as the site is concerned the user has changed their password.
-Allowing the attacker to simply navigate to vulnerable.example.com in their own browser and login using the password “Password123”.
+Allowing the threat actor to simply navigate to vulnerable.example.com in their own browser and login using the password “Password123”.

 There are two simple ways to fix this issue, either is generally sufficient independently.
 The first is for the application to check the “Referer” header in the HTTP request, if it’s not coming from a trusted site then the request should be denied.